 Of interest are the antique icons displayed on a carved wooden stand made in 1890 and taking 10 years to finish.
 In the valley is Agios Mavrikos, small, but worth a visit.
 There are also the chapels of Agios Georgeos, The Prophet Elias, Agios Alexandros, Agios Spiridones, and Panayia Akonopetra.

-There is one watersport activities centre available in the bay, with scuba diving shop, and one in the village center.
-Rentals available on the beach for jet skis, sailboats, and kayaks.
-There is also waterskiing available and a variety of rides.
+There are several watersport activities centres available in the bay and villiage center, with activities from waterskiing and scuba diving to rentals available on the beach for jet skis, sailboats, and kayaks.

 Bicycles are available for hire and also guided cycling tours can be arranged.